Jonathan M. Nelson

-Jonathan Milton Nelson (born 1956) is an American businessman and investor.
+Jonathan Milton Nelson (born 1956) is an American billionaire businessman.
 He is the founder of Providence Equity Partners, a global private equity firm based in Providence, Rhode Island, which manages funds with over US$45 billion in commitments.
-As of January 2022, Nelson's net worth as estimated by Forbes is 2.2 billion dollars.
+As of September 2023, Nelson's net worth is estimated by Forbes at $3.4 billion.

 Early life and education

 Nelson grew up in Providence.
 He graduated from Brown University in 1977 with a Bachelor of Arts in economics.
 After graduation, he managed the Chinese division of Wellman, Inc. On returning to the United States, he earned a Master of Business Administration from Harvard Business School in 1983.

 Career history

 In 1983, Nelson joined Narragansett Capital, a private equity firm, where he was a managing director.
 At Narragansett, he specialized in the broadcasting, cable television and publishing sectors.

 In 1989, he founded Providence Equity Partners, a pioneering sector-focused private equity firm.
 It is the world's leading private equity investment firm focused on media, communications, education, and information investments.
 He was dubbed the "stealth mogul" by The New York Times for keeping a low profile despite his firm's substantial media holdings.

 In 2008, Nelson and other Providence principals launched Providence's credit investment arm with Thomas Gahan of Deutsche Bank.
 The unit is called Benefit Street Partners, which has US$9.16 billion (inflation-adjusted) under management.

 Nelson is on the boards of the Chernin Group, MLS Media, the Institute for Advanced Study in Princeton, New Jersey, Television Broadcasts Ltd and Univision Communications. he has also been a director of Eircom Plc, Hulu, Language Line, MetroNet (now AT&T Canada), VoiceStream Wireless (now Deutsche Telekom), Warner Music Group, (now Alltel Wireless) and Yankees Entertainment & Sports Network.